 To extend the expiration of a temporary UW NetID, go to this link after it is half-way through the temporary net's lifespan - Extend Time for Temporary UW NetID.

-UW-IT Service Center provides support to the UW faculty and staff members who request the temporary UW NetID services.
+UWIT Service Center provides support to the UW faculty and staff members who request the temporary UW NetID services.